1 in 3 investors do not understand cryptocurrency

 3 min Read Published: 03 Feb 2022

 1 in 3 investors have poor understanding of cryptocurrencyMore than a third of people who have bought cryptocurrency admit they had a poor or non-existent understanding of the sector when they first invested in it, according to a survey by behavioural finance experts Oxford Risk.
+The survey involved 1,038 respondents between 21-23 May 2021 to determine the extent Brits understand and use cryptocurrency.

 What did the research find?

-The most concerning data from the survey revealed that 36% of UK cryptocurrency investors admit their understanding of the sector was either “non-existent” or “poor” when they first bought cryptocurrency.
+The most concerning data from the survey revealed that 36% of UK cryptocurrency investors admitted their understanding of the sector was either “non-existent” or “poor” when they first bought cryptocurrency.
 Even after having owned cryptocurrencies, 21% of investors still rated their knowledge as equally bad, demonstrating how persistent the confusion surrounding cryptocurrency is.

 Perhaps owing to this lack of understanding, 81% of respondents said they had started with small cryptocurrency investments to "see what would happen".
 Most investors limited their exposure to the sector, with 76% investing less than 5% of their savings, and 41% investing less than 1% of their savings in cryptocurrencies.
-However, 1 in 10 crypto traders admitted they have more than 10% of their savings invested, with a further 7% staking more than 20% of their total assets on cryptocurrency.
+However, 1 in 10 crypto traders admitted they had more than 10% of their savings invested, with a further 7% staking more than 20% of their total assets on cryptocurrency.

 What you need to know before you invest in cryptocurrency